November 19, 2018 – January 6, 2019

 Thursday, December 13 at 5 – 6:30 PM & 7-8:30 PM

-Join us in the Gingerbread Gallery provides to build your own house using graham crackers and a variety of edible decorations (milk cartons are optional) while sipping on a tasty beverage from our cash bar while listening to festive music with friends.
+Join us in the Gingerbread Gallery!
+We provide everything you need to build your own house using graham crackers and a variety of edible decorations (milk cartons are optional) while sipping on a tasty beverage from our cash bar and listening to festive music with friends.
 This fun program is back by popular demand and is open to ages 21 and over.
 Admission is $10 for Museum members and $12 for the general public.
 Tickets are available here for two sessions: 5:00 – 6:30 PM and 7:00 – 8:30 PM.

 We are always looking for Gingerbread Ambassadors to help us welcome visitors to the Gingerbread Gallery each year.
 If you are interested in volunteering with us, click here.